allegro/allegro.tech/_posts/2018-10-08-its-all-about-naming.md

    expect(onConfirm).to.have.been.calledWith(null);
 });
 ```
-### Name only necessary things - be concise by using builders
+### Name only necessary things -- be concise by using builders
 Still, there was one thing I wanted to change.
 I disliked the fact the checkbox
-is checked in the `when` section.
+was set to checked state in the `when` section.
 For me, the test case was to test the behavior
 of the component with a checked checkbox rather than to test the behavior of
 checking and then confirming.
 I think that the checkbox should be checked in the
 `given` section.
 It is not hard to achieve because the getEndDateEditDialog